Centralizers in the Group of Interval Exchange Transformations

+different lengths appearing among $l_1,l_2,\dots,l_{q+d_f}$.
+It follows that which is exactly what we wanted to show.

 In the case when some of the discontinuities are not fundamental, we can proceed as we did above.
-The only difference is that for each non-fundamental discontinuity, there might be an additional point in the set $P$.
+The only essential difference is that for each non-fundamental discontinuity, there might be an additional point in the set $P$.
 This point divides one of the intervals $J_t$ into two intervals, and increases the rank of $T$ by at most one.
-Our previous estimate on the rank is therefore increased by at most $d_{nf}$.
+Our previous estimate on the rank is therefore increased by at most $d_{nf}$, the number of non-fundamental discontinuities.
 Thus This completes the proof. \end{proof}